guidosassaroli/language-guided_motionplanning/README.md

 To run the demo just execute this:

+`python mvp.py --cmd "move the robot close to the blue circle" --controller grid`

+To run the demo with the MPC controller use:
-`python mvp.py --cmd "move the green triangle next to the blue circle"`
+`python mvp.py --cmd "move the robot close to the blue circle" --controller mpc`

 The system:
 - Parses the sentence (color + shape + relation)